 As our technology trends continue to progress, the workforce as we know it has begun to change shape.
-With the availability of high speed internet so widespread, and the cloud networks that power the most popular VoIP and contact center solutions, access is no longer limited to a specific office space.
+With the availability of high-speed internet so widespread and the cloud networks that power the most popular VoIP and contact center solutions, access is no longer limited to a specific office space.
 Thanks to cloud call center software, agents normally tied down to cubicles can just as easily connect to the same network and systems at home through their personal computers – all they need to make an answer calls would be an internet connection, and a headset.

-In fact, whether you run a call center or a contact center, with the rising trend of remote workers, many argue the situation is not only more convenient, but also more productive – agents won’t have to worry about making it through the morning rush hour, and can stay comfortable at home while remaining efficient and productive.
+Whether you run a call center or a contact center, with the rising trend of remote workers, many argue the situation is not only more convenient, but also more productive – agents won’t have to worry about making it through the morning rush hour, and can stay comfortable at home while remaining efficient and productive.

 The Benefits of Remote Agents